Government announces new copyright exceptions

 Private copying: People will be allowed to copy material they own for their personal use, but not to share copies with other people (eg friends or family).
 This will apply to all types of private storage and all types of copyright work.

 Quotation, reporting current events, and speeches: Fair uses of quotations will be allowed for purposes other than those currently allowed (criticism, review and reporting current events), with acknowledgement of sources.
 Existing news reporting and speeches exceptions will not be amended.
-Photographs will remain outside the scope of the news reporting exception as unlicensed use of a photograph to report current events would rarely be fair.
+Photographs will remain outside the scope of the news reporting exception as unlicensed use of a photograph to report current events would rarely be fair find out here.

 Parody, caricature and pastiche: Parody will be allowed on a fair dealing basis, subject to the existing moral rights regime which protects authors of works from derogatory treatment.
 Parodists currently risk infringement claims if they reproduce a “substantial part” of a work – which is often difficult to avoid in a parody.

 Research and private study: Sound recordings, films and broadcasts will be brought within the scope of this existing exception which already allows non-commercial research and private study of some types of work.
 Educational institutions, libraries, archives and museums will be allowed to give access to works on their premises by electronic means at dedicated terminals.